LaMDA: Other products

-Method
+Architecture

-LaMDA uses a decoder-only transformer language model.
-It is pre-trained on a text corpus that includes both documents and dialogs consisting of 1.56 trillion words, and is then trained with fine-tuning data generated by manually annotated responses for sensibleness, interestingness, and safety.
-Tests by Google indicated that LaMDA surpassed human responses in the area of interestingness.
-The LaMDA transformer model and an external information retrieval system interact to improve the accuracy of facts provided to the user.
+LaMDA is a decoder-only Transformer language model.
+It is pre-trained on a text corpus that includes both documents and dialogs consisting of 1.56 trillion words, and is then trained with fine-tuning data generated by manually annotated responses for "sensibleness, interestingness, and safety".

+LaMDA was retrieval-augmented to improve the accuracy of facts provided to the user.

 Three different models were tested, with the largest having 137 billion non-embedding parameters: